bluestone-live/bluestone/client/README.md

 In `src` directory:

-- components: Dumb components.
+- components: Semantic components.
+Combine and customize UI library components.
 Cares about how things look.
 - containers: Smart components.
+Maintaining component states, dispatch actions.
 Cares about how things work.
 - pages: Page components where each corresponds to a URL route.
 - layouts: Different layouts. for example: `DefaultLayout` for function page, `CoverLayout` for login or MetaMask alert page.
 - routes: React-router configs
 - stores: Redux stores
 - services: Implementation of the business call to the contract
   - Pipes: Some data transform function, we can transform input data to the desired output and validate input data if valid
-- styles: Themes variables
+- styles: Themes variables and customize styles
+  - main.less: Styles entry file.
+Put all styles imports into it.
+  - theme.js: Theme variable override declarations. reference: [style variables](https://github.com/ant-design/ant-design/blob/master/components/style/themes/default.less)
 - utils: Some useful utils or helpers
   - `*Provider.ts`: Provides a contract generic call interface for the Service